jlgreathouse/AMD_IBS_Toolkit/README.md

 This repository contains tools which can be used to access the Instruction Based Sampling (IBS) mechanism in AMD microprocessors from Families 10h, 12h, 15h, 16h, and 17h.
 IBS is a hardware mechanism that samples a subset of all of the instructions going through a processor.
 For each sampled instruction, a large amount of information is gathered and saved off as a program runs.

-This toolkit includes a Linux(r) kernel driver that helps gather these IBS samples, a user-level application to parse the raw binary dumped by the driver, and a helper application which will run other programs and collect IBS traces about them.
+This toolkit includes a Linux&reg; kernel driver that helps gather these IBS samples, a user-level application to parse the raw binary dumped by the driver, and a helper application which will run other programs and collect IBS traces about them.

 This toolkit was written by AMD Research as a simplified way to gather IBS samples on a wide range of Linux systems.
 Newer Linux kernels (Beginning in the 3.2 timeframe) have support for IBS as part of the perf\_events system.
 This toolkit offers a simplified interface to the IBS system, but it also includes a set of directions (ibs\_with\_perf\_events.txt) for implementing the same functionality the "official" way.
 In essence, this toolkit may be useful for prototyping a system that uses IBS, which can later be ported to use perf\_events.